google/deepvariant/docs/trio-merge-case-study.md

 ## Annotate the merged VCF with Mendelian discordance information using RTG Tools

-Create SDF template from our reference file:
+Create an SDF template from our reference file:

 ```
 sudo docker run \